October 16, 2025

 Deadlines in the nurse practitioner program move faster than you expect, especially once clinical paperwork and site approvals come into play.

 Staying ahead needs a strategic mind set that trickles down from starting early and keeping every requirement in motion.
-Here’s how to stay on track and protect your progress toward graduation:
+Here's how to stay on track and protect your progress towards finding a William Paterson preceptor and then graduation:

 • Track compliance requirements.
 Keep a single checklist for health documentation, background checks, and insurance proof.
 Upload each item as you complete it to avoid administrative delays.